 Think carefully about why you feel a career change is needed, and pinpoint exactly the reasons you want to move on.
 Is your work unfulfilling?
 Do you want to earn more money?
 Is work taking over your life?
 Are you under-challenged?
 Do you dislike your colleagues?
 Make a note of your reasons for leaving.
 Consider what parts of the job you enjoy, if any.
 Perhaps there are one or two tasks you actually like doing, or perhaps the best thing about your role is chatting to colleagues over coffee.
 Also think about the parts of the role that are unbearable.
 As above, this might be specific tasks, or maybe it’s the expectation that everyone in business works late.
 Make a note of your thoughts.

 Try mapping out all the skills you have developed over the years.
-Many such as communicating at various levels of an organisation and negotiation, will be abilities that are relevant in many roles.
-Identify which of these skills are your greatest strengths.
-Knowing what you can offer an organisation will increase your confidence as well as giving insight into the sort work that will allow you to flourish.
+Such as communicating at various levels of an organisation and negotiation, which are abilities that are relevant in many roles.
+The Thomas Personal Profile can provide insight into your strengths and potential limitations.
+Knowing what you can offer an organisation will increase your confidence as well as giving insight into the sort of work that will allow you to flourish.
 Gathering these ideas together will give you a clear view of your preferences and provide a template from which to start thinking about your next role.

 Having understood what you are looking for, reconsider whether a change of career is the best solution.
 Would working in a different organisation or industry, with different values improve your work life?
 If you love your organisation but hate your job, could you move sideways into a different department?
 Are there projects you can get involved in that will give you an idea of what other jobs might be like?